Paulo Dybala: 2015–2022: Early years

 In May 2018, Dybala was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia; later that month, he was included in Jorge Sampaoli's final 23-man squad for the tournament.
 He made his World Cup debut in Argentina's second group match on 21 June, coming on as a second-half substitute for Enzo Pérez in the 68th minute of an eventual 3–0 defeat to Croatia.
 This was his only appearance in the tournament, as Argentina were eliminated in the round of 16 on 30 June, following a 4–3 defeat to France.
 Later that year, Dybala scored his first senior international goal on 20 November, in a 2–0 friendly home victory against Mexico.

 In May 2019, Dybala was included in Argentina manager Lionel Scaloni's preliminary 40-man squad for the 2019 Copa América.
 Later that month, he was included in the final 23-man squad for the tournament.
 In Argentina's final group match against Qatar on 23 June, Dybala assisted Agüero's goal in a 2–0 win after coming off the bench for Lautaro Martínez, which enabled them to advance to the knock-out stages of the competition.
 In the third-place match against Chile on 6 July, Dybala made his first start of the tournament, and scored Argentina's second goal in an eventual 2–1 win, to help his team capture the bronze medal.

-2020s
+2022–present: World Cup winner and later years

 On 1 June 2022, Dybala scored Argentina's final goal in a 3–0 victory against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.

 He was included in the final 26-man squad for the 2022 FIFA World Cup by Lionel Scaloni.
 On 13 December, he made his first appearance against Croatia, replacing Julián Álvarez, in a 3–0 semi-final victory.
 Five days later, in the final, he substituted Nicolás Tagliafico right before the penalty shoot-out as the match ended 3–3 at extra-time.
-He made a late defensive clearance in his team's defensive area, and scored the second penalty in the shoot-out as his team eventually defeated France 4–2 to win the World Cup.
+He made a late defensive clearance in his team's defensive area, and scored the second penalty in the shoot-out as his team eventually defeated France 4–3 to win the World Cup.

-In May 2024, Dybala was left out of Scaloni's squad for the 2024 Copa América.
+In May 2024, Dybala was left out of Scaloni's squad for the 2024 Copa América, and two years later, he was not named in Argentina's squad for the 2026 FIFA World Cup.